 Like a copy?

-Click on the Paypal link below (price includes postage).
+Click on this Paypal link (price includes UK postage).

 From your local bookshop

 Or you can pre-order a copy now from your local bookshop and #boycottamazon.

 No bookshop near you?
 Order through the local bookshop site to support other local shops.

 Could you spare a few moments to:

 - Rate it and leave a short review on Goodreads, here?